muratk3n/thirdwave/en/README.md

 MB doesnt like the widely used military capability index CINC either.
 The famous Correlates of War project uses it, but I can see his point;
-like the GDP, it's a gross measure, does not account for costs..(CINC is a combined measure of iron and steel production, energy consumption, military expenditure, personel, etc.)
+like the GDP, it's a gross measure, does not account for costs..

 ---